Create a bot

-- In the near future, you'll be able to register/update app and bot information directly within Microsoft Teams.
-Once this is supported, you'll only have to use the Microsoft Azure portal for adding/configuring other Bot Framework channels such as Direct Line, Web Chat, Skype, Facebook Messenger, etc.
+- You can now use App Studo to register/update app and bot information directly within Microsoft Teams.
+You'll only have to use the Microsoft Azure portal for adding/configuring other Bot Framework channels such as Direct Line, Web Chat, Skype, and Facebook Messenger.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: